 The bathroom itself will require improved lighting to promote aging-in-place design.
 To avoid potential with glare as you age, consider side or eye level lighting.
 For example, sconces on both sides of the mirror are easier on the eyes than overhead lights.
 You can also introduce light from a window or skylight to provide a natural source of light that you won’t have to worry about replacing (at least during the day).

-In addition, you should definitely a light in the shower stall if there is not one.
-The bathtub or shower stall is known to be one of the most accident-prone areas, especially for seniors and older homeowners, so additional lighting in the shower area is a wise choice.
+In addition, you should definitely have a light in the shower stall if there is not one.
+The bathtub and shower stall are known to be one of the most accident-prone areas, especially for seniors and older homeowners, so additional lighting in the shower area is a wise choice.

 Some other bathroom lighting considerations: install light switches by each entrance to halls and rooms, and make sure light receptacles in the bathroom have at least two light bulbs, so you always have a backup bulb if one goes out.

 And don’t forget night-lights!
 Auto-sensor night lights are an absolute must-have for middle-of-the-night bathroom breaks, specifically on the pathway from the bedroom to the bathroom.

 A final crucial consideration for aging in place bathroom remodeling are the floors.
 It goes without saying that your bathroom should be free of slippery floor surfaces, especially as you age into your 60s and 70s.
 Directly inside and outside of the shower/bathtub, you should install slip-resistant/anti-skid tile or vinyl.
 You can also up the safety factor by opting for textured tile over smooth tile.
 Smaller tiles embedded in grout also provide more friction to reduce slip rates.